 When a change is required, all you have to do is update that file and with the next refresh, your model is updated.

 Create A Mock-up Model

 To do this, choose Enter data.
-We’re not going to select the header, but we’re going to leave it in the first cell and paste in our values.
-It automatically suggested to promote headers.
+We’re not going to select the header, but we’re going to leave it in the first cell and paste it into our values.
+It automatically suggested promoting headers.
 Now, if I want to undo that I can do so by clicking on Undo Headers.
-In this case, of course it’s not needed.
+In this case, of course, it’s not needed.

 I’ll call this table Sales and press Load.